mak448a/mak448a/README.md

 - ▶️ I've made a [YouTube downloader GUI](https://github.com/mak448a/YouTube-Downloader-GUI-Python).
 - 🖼️ I've made an [AI image generator bot integrated with ChatGPT](https://github.com/mak448a/AI-Drawing-Chatbot).

+## Contact me
+If you would like to get in touch with me, try one of the options below.

+- Send a friend request to `mak448a` on Discord.
+- Send an email to <a href="mailto:mak448a.comfy891@slmail.me">mak448a.comfy891@slmail.me</a>.

+Check <a href="https://mak448a.github.io/">my website</a> for more contact information.

 ## Badges
 <!-- Badges for profile: https://github.com/alexandresanlim/Badges4-README.md-Profile -->